-The main objectives of this work are three folds: Firstly, we introduce an accurate and efficient semi-implicit Fourier pseudo-spectral method for solving the time-dependent nonlinear diffusion equations (1.1).
+The main objectives of this work are threefold: First, we introduce an accurate and efficient semi-implicit Fourier pseudospectral method for solving the timedependent nonlinear diffusion equations (1.1).
 To approximate the time derivatives, a backward differentiation is employed.
-More precisely, the fourth order term is treated implicitly to reduce the associated stability constraints, while the nonlinear second-order terms are treated explicitly in order to avoid solving the nonlinear equations at each time step.
-Secondly, a stabilization second order term is added to the discretized system, which increases the time step dramatically.
+More precisely, the fourth-order term is treated implicitly to reduce the associated stability constraints, while the nonlinear secondorder terms are treated explicitly in order to avoid solving the nonlinear equations at each time step.
+Secondly, a stabilization second-order term is added to the discretized system, which increases the time step dramatically.
 In real applications, the surface diffusion constant δ may be very small after dimensional scaling.
 Consequently, direct use of the standard semi-implicit method still suffers from severe stability restriction on the time step.
 In order to overcome this difficulty, we introduce a stabilization term with constant coefficient A, which allows us to increase the time step significantly.
-Note that similar technique has been used by Zhu et al. in the simulation of the Cahn-Hilliard equation [25].
+Note that a similar technique has been used by Zhu et al. in the simulation of the Cahn-Hilliard equation [26].
 Our main contribution is to show rigorously that the resulting numerical scheme is stable if an appropriate constant A is chosen.
 Justification of this stabilization technique is provided by considering several numerical tests.
 Finally, we perform some numerical simulations for the interfacial coarsening dynamics using our proposed schemes.
-Our numerical results yield an $\frac{1}{3}$ power law for the isotropic symmetry surface and $\frac{1}{4}$ for the square symmetry surface.
+Our numerical results yield a 1/3 power law for the isotropic symmetry surface and 1/4 for the square symmetry surface.

-It is worthwhile to mention some recent papers by Feng and Prohl on the numerical analysis for Cahn-Hilliard and Allen-Cahn equations, see, e.g., [6].
-They also studied stability issues: the continuous dependence of solutions on the initial data.
-This is different from our stability concept which seems more related to the decay of energy.
-They mainly prove that the stability constant increases to infinite algebraically as a small parameter (similar to our surface diffusion constant δ in (1.3) goes to 0.
-This is a big step forward, since usually the blow-up of the constant is exponential, if one uses the Gronwall inequality - a standard method.
+It is worthwhile to mention some recent papers by Feng and Prohl on the numerical analysis for Cahn-Hilliard and Allen-Cahn equations; see, e.g., [7].
+They also studied stability issues-the continuous dependence of solutions on the initial data.
+This is different from our stability concept, which seems more related to the decay of energy.
+They mainly proved that the stability constant increases to infinity algebraically as a small parameter (similar to our surface diffusion constant δ in (1.3)) goes to 0.
+This is a big step forward, since usually the blow-up of the constant is exponential if one uses the Gronwall inequality-a standard method.

 The organization of the paper is as follows.
-In Section 2, we construct highly stable semiimplicit Fourier spectral methods for solving (1.1), which is of first order accuracy in time.
+In section 2, we construct highly stable semi-implicit Fourier spectral methods for solving (1.1), which is of first-order accuracy in time.
 To improve the numerical stability, an $\mathcal{O}(\Delta t)$ term is added.
-Detailed stability analysis based on the energy method is provided to show that the proposed methods allow large time step, and therefore are useful for large time simulations.
-The second-order semi-implicit methods are investigated in Section 3.
-It will be demonstrated that the stability analysis for higher order time stepping methods is much more difficult.
-Numerical experiments for model problems are presented in Section 4.
+Detailed stability analysis based on the energy method is provided to show that the proposed methods allow a large time step, and therefore are useful for large time simulations.
+The second-order semi-implicit methods are investigated in section 3.
+It will be demonstrated that the stability analysis for higher-order time-stepping methods is much more difficult.
+Numerical experiments for model problems are presented in section 4.
 Section 5 reports some computational results for the coarsening dynamics using the numerical schemes allowing large time steps.
 Some concluding remarks are given in the final section.

-2 Semi-implicit time discretization: first order methods
+2. Semi-implicit time discretization: First-order methods.
 To demonstrate the main ideas in scheme designing and stability analysis, we will use two model equations in this work.
-The first one is of the from
+The first one is of the form

-$$h_t = -\delta\Delta^2 h - \nabla \cdot [(1 - |\nabla h|^2)\nabla h], \quad (\mathbf{x}, t) \in \Omega \times (0, T].$$ (2.1)
+$$(2.1) h_t = -\delta \Delta^2 h - \nabla \cdot [(1 - |\nabla h|^2) \nabla h], \quad (\mathbf{x}, t) \in \Omega \times (0, T].$$